PiVoT Peace Lab

 Dr. Rothbart has authored or edited 10 books, received his Ph.D. in philosophy from Washington University, St. Louis, and began his academic career in the department of philosophy at GMU.

-Randy is a master’s student at the Carter School, and has been working to address political polarization since 2017, serving in various roles at Braver Angels, and through his consulting firm, DOC: Depolarizing Organizational Cultures.
+Randy is a master’s student and adjunct professor at the Carter School, and has been working to address political polarization since 2017, serving in various roles at Braver Angels, and through his consulting firm, DOC: Depolarizing Organizational Cultures.
 He has regularly led workshops for regional and national audiences, in addition to spreading the depolarization message through interviews, speeches, writing, and podcast appearances.

 Randy has a bachelor’s in economics from Duke University, and an MBA from the University of Michigan.

-Emily holds a Bachelor’s degree in Psychology from the University of New England and is currently pursuing a master’s degree from George Mason University’s Carter School for Peace and Conflict Resolution.
+Emily Williams holds a Bachelor’s degree in Psychology from the University of New England and is currently pursuing a master’s degree from George Mason University’s Carter School for Peace and Conflict Resolution.
 Emily’s research background is in social psychology with a strong focus on topics related to intergroup dynamics and diversity, equity, and inclusion.

 She also works for Mindbridge, the nation’s leading non-profit using brain and behavioral science to empower human rights defenders.
 When Emily has a break from academics and work, she’s an avid world traveler who enjoys photography, painting, and reading!